ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 ### Cloud Foundry apps

-Cloud Foundry offers the capability to achieve deployment of a multi-region architecture, also using a [continuous delivery](https://{DomainName}/catalog/services/continuous-delivery) pipeline services allows you to deploy your application across multiple regions with pipeline testing and deployment.
-The architecture for Cloud Foundry multi-region looks like this.
+Cloud Foundry offers the capability to achieve deployment of a multi-region architecture, also using a [continuous delivery](https://{DomainName}/catalog/services/continuous-delivery) pipeline services allows you to deploy your application across multiple regions.
+The architecture for Cloud Foundry multi-region looks like this:

 ![CF-Architecture](images/solution39/CF2-Architecture.png)